 First of all, cutting will make you skinnier.
 You already know this right?

 So if you are currently below 15% body fat, you may want to avoid cutting.
-As this will turn your skinny physique into a scrawny physique.
+This will turn your skinny physique into a scrawny physique.

 Secondly, you will have low energy levels on a cut.
 Even experienced lifters can struggle with energy levels during a cut.